rgeurgas/TOSAddon/partymemberinfo/README.md

 # partyinfo
 Adds a memberinfo button and gearscore display in Party menu.
+Use with wbrextend to use gearscore.